Harold-VO/Harold-VO/README.md

 [![ProfileBanner](https://github.com/Harold-VO/Harold-VO/blob/main/banner_haroldvo.png)](https://github.com/Harold-VO)

 ### About me🧑:
-I am Computer Engineering student and a Certified Java Developer by CCA(Cambridge Certification Authority).<br/>
+I am Computer Engineering and a Certified Java Developer by CCA(Cambridge Certification Authority).<br/>
 I have done Internship as a FullStack Developer as well as Website Tester.<br/>
 I am interested in learning DS,ML,AI and would 💖 to grow my knowledge in these Technologies.